-Trees are being removed as part of the Lakeshore Road Reconstruction project but will be replaced using a best practice technique called silva cells to ensure replacement trees are healthy and long lasting.
+Trees have been removed as part of the Lakeshore Road Reconstruction project and will be replaced using a best practice technique called silva cells to ensure replacement trees are healthy and long lasting.
 A silva cell is a modular building block for containing unlimited amounts of healthy soil beneath paving while supporting traffic loads and accommodating surrounding utilities.

 The silva cells are filled with high quality uncompacted soil to grow trees to maturity, allowing the tree roots to grow laterally and offers a much larger area for growth.
 This will help the trees to grow to maturity and eliminate the constant 7-10 year rotation that has been occurring on many of the street trees in the downtown area.

 An extensive arborist study on these trees was completed in August 2018.
-These trees are not good candidates for transplanting because their shape and growth indicate that they are stressed.The overall condition of the trees range between fair and poor.
-Some signs of decline and defects have been attributed to their restricted root environment.
-Their ‘girdling’ roots have grown around the base of the tree, due to the inability to extend outwards.
-As well, the trees are planted in among a number of utilities, electrical vaults making the transplanting process extremely difficult.
+The trees were not good candidates for transplanting because their shape and growth indicate that they were stressed.The overall condition of the trees ranged between fair and poor.
+Some signs of decline and defects were attributed to their restricted root environment.
+Their ‘girdling’ roots grew around the base of the tree, due to the inability to extend outwards.
+As well, the trees were planted in among a number of utilities, electrical vaults making the transplanting process extremely difficult.

 With Lakeshore Road East coming to the end of its lifespan and needing a major reconstruction, the town undertook extensive research and public consultation to identify broader opportunities to improve traffic, beautify streets and improve pedestrian/cycle ways in the downtown.